Fr. Richard (Dick) McHugh S.J. Ph.D.

 It was around this time that Dick had the idea of what NLP was, but from the knowledge point of view.
 He wanted to dive deeper into the subject and decide to practice and impart the knowledge to all around.

 Dick was the only Gestaltian alive; I knew.

 “Gestalt taught me that the resources necessary to find the answers are within one’s self.
 Using this understanding I not only resolved myself,

 but I went ahead into my own journey of counseling, therapy and everything I know of today” said Dick.

 Fr.
 Dick in the Session's Room

-What stays with me to this date as a part of my class sessions, are the sharing.
-Dick was a magician when it came to relations, be it with his mother, father, superior and batch mates; he displayed honesty to the purest level known.
+Dick McHugh came across as sensitive in his sessions but he was a magician when it came to relations be it with his parents, friends or batch mates.
+Even those that found talking about feelings and emotions difficult would melt at his empathy.
+He displayed honesty to the purest level known.
 Humility from a man to this level, left each of us in the session’s room with the belief of him being above human.

 "Knowledge is just a rumor, unless its in your muscle."

 I’ve heard people say that Dick McHugh saved them.
 I know for certain it’s true because he saved me.
 I could trust him and talk to him about anything.
 Everything I do today in the NLP classroom is imbibed from Dick.